 Odd / Even Parking

-The Public Safety Department may also enforce an odd / even parking ordinance which pertains to vehicles parked in the street over night.
+The Public Safety Department may also enforce an odd / even parking ordinance which pertains to vehicles parked in the street.
 The purpose of the ordinance, in effect from December 1 through March 31 each year, is to allow for proper snow removal on both sides of the street during winter months.
 This particular ordinance states that city residents and visitors shall not park their vehicles along the side of any street with odd building numbers on an even-numbered date of the month, or the side of any street with even building numbers on an odd-numbered date of the month.
 The odd / even parking ordinance, which is only enforced between 7 a.m. and 10 a.m., does not apply to those areas where there is parking on only one side of the street.

 The City of Ionia has four new early warning sirens.
 The sirens have been strategically placed in an attempt to assure that everyone in the community will be able to hear them.
 The sirens are tested at 12:00pm noon on the first Saturday of each month.